gempy-project/gempy/docs/source/about.rst

 About us
 ========

-Computational Geology RWTH Aachen University.
+Computational Geosciences and Reservoir Engineering RWTH Aachen University.
 #############################################

 The research  institute "Computational Geosciences and Reservoir Engineering", led by Prof. Florian Wellmann, is at the interface between the geosciences (including geophysics),